Kitware/vtk-js/Sources/Rendering/Core/Renderer/api.md

 interactor's LightFollowCamera flag OFF, and leave the renderer's LightFollowCamera flag ON.)

+### updateLightsGeometryToFollowCamera()

+Ask the lights in the scene that are not in world space (for instance, Headlights or CameraLights that are attached to the camera) to update their geometry to match the active camera.

 ### activeCamera (set/get Camera)

 Get the current camera.
 If there is not camera assigned to the renderer already, a new one is created automatically.
 This does *not* reset the camera.

+### makeCamera()

+Create a new Camera sutible for use with this type of Renderer.
+For example, a vtkMesaRenderer should create a vtkMesaCamera in this function.
+The default is to just call vtkCamera::New.

+### allocatedRenderTime

+Set/Get the amount of time this renderer is allowed to spend rendering its scene.
+This is used by vtkLODActor's.

+### getTimeFactor()

+Get the ratio between allocated time and actual render time.
+TimeFactor has been taken out of the render process.
+It is still computed in case someone finds it useful.
+It may be taken away in the future.

+### render()

+CALLED BY vtkRenderWindow ONLY.
+End-user pass your way and call vtkRenderWindow::Render().
+Create an image.
+This is a superclass method which will in turn call the DeviceRender method of Subclasses of vtkRenderer.

+### deviceRender() (NoOp)

+Create an image.
+Subclasses of vtkRenderer must implement this method.

+### deviceRenderTranslucentPolygonalGeometry()

+Render translucent polygonal geometry.
+Default implementation just call UpdateTranslucentPolygonalGeometry().
+Subclasses of vtkRenderer that can deal with depth peeling must override this method.
+It updates boolean ivar LastRenderingUsedDepthPeeling.

+### clearLights() (NoOp)

+Internal method temporarily removes lights before reloading them into graphics pipeline.

+### clear() (NoOp)

+Clear the image to the background color.

+### visibleActorCount() / visibleVolumeCount()

+Returns the number of visible actors.

+### computeVisiblePropBounds() : bounds[6]

+Compute the bounding box of all the visible props
+Used in ResetCamera() and ResetCameraClippingRange()

+### resetCameraClippingRange( bounds = null )

+Reset the camera clipping range based on the bounds of the visible actors.
+This ensures that no props are cut off

+If bounds is provided, then Reset the camera clipping range based on that bounding box.
+This method is called from ResetCameraClippingRange() If Deering frustrum is used then the bounds get expanded by the camera's modelview matrix.

 ### erase  (set/get Boolean)